root-project/root/graf3d/doc/v600/index.md

 - Linear and radial color gradients are implemented for "GL in Pad" (only a simple radial color gradient), see also the notes about TLinearGradient and TRadialGradient classes.
+- "GL in Pad" and gl hist painters were updated to support Retina displays (OS X).